rdshinde/amazon-clone/README.md

-# amazon-clone
+# apple-store
-Creating Amazon clone with javascript and firebase.
+Creating online store with javascript and firebase.